 Think about similar things you can to do minimize digital stress on vacation, talk with your husband, and work out a plan to limit your electronic and social media activity during that time.

-• Taking a vacation allows you to create fun, positive memories as a couple and family.
 Family members often remember fondly the things they did on summer vacation – playing miniature golf, splashing around in the ocean or a lake, eating at the funny restaurant with the shark on the roof, riding bikes to the ice cream shop – things they never do during the rest of the year.

 So be sure to include some fun, simple, and memorable activities that everyone will enjoy in your vacation plans.
 And don’t assume that memorable activities have to be complicated or expensive – sometimes, the simple activities are the ones you remember the most.